+Indonesia has one of the biggest populations in Asia.
+It is home to more than 260 million people as of 2016.
+A good percentage is a young, talented, and dynamic workforce.
 In spite of this, sometimes companies need to hire foreign workers.
 Perhaps it’s to augment their team or to fill in the skills gap.
-Whether you’re an employee planning to work here or an employer wishing to hire an expatriate, you need to know about HR and recruitment in Indonesia.
+Whether you’re an employee planning to work here or an employer wishing to hire an expatriate, you need to know about human resources (HR) and recruitment in Indonesia.

-The Labour or Manpower Law of 2003 governs both the recruitment and human resource management of any Indonesian-based organisation.
+The Labour or Manpower Law of 2003 governs both the HR and recruitment management of any Indonesian-based organisation.
 It outlines the rights and responsibilities of both the employers and the employees.
 Here are some of the key facts:

 The law defines manpower as individuals necessary to perform a job before, during, and after the work.
 A worker, on the other hand, is called pekerja while the job is tenaga kerja.
 He or she receives a remuneration such as wages for the services rendered.